What is Throughput? An Explanation Of Throughput

 - Rebooting your network

-If you haven’t turned on your network hardware in a while, it could be causing a lag.
+If you haven’t turned on your network hardware in a while, it could be causing a lag in service.
 Take a moment to reboot the system by unplugging the router and modem.

 - Use a Content Delivery Network (CDN)